 Your dentist will use special appliances (palatal expanders) to move the teeth/jaw into alignment.
 Braces are often used after palatal expanders and work to straighten the teeth into place once space has been created.

 Anterior crossbites are often a result of a larger lower jaw.
 Although it is more commonly a genetic issue, in some cases there may be an environmental cause in which case it can be treated early.
-Learn more about how crossbites form and the orthodontic treatments used to correct them.

 2. Crooked Teeth